Wharton, New Jersey: Parks and recreation

-The Hugh Force Canal Park provides hiking trails along the former Morris Canal and abandoned railroad beds.
+The Hugh Force Canal Park covers 9 acres and provides hiking trails along the former Morris Canal, which operated on the site until 1924, as well as abandoned railroad beds.
 It features Lock 2 East of the canal.

 Government

 Local government

 Wharton is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Wharton is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2023, the mayor of Wharton is Republican William J. Chegwidden, whose term of office ends December 31, 2026.
-Members of the Borough Council are Council President Vincent Binkoski (R, 2023), Sandra L. Hayes (R, 2023), Robert Norton (R, 2025), Paola Vasquez (R, 2025), Thomas C. Yeager (R, 2024) and Nicole Wickenheisser (R, 2024).
+As of 2026, the mayor of Wharton is Republican William J. Chegwidden, whose term of office ends December 31, 2026.
+Members of the Borough Council are Council President Vincent Binkoski (R, 2026), Marisa Gonzalez (D, 2028), Jennifer Hobbs (D, 2028), Ana Jones (R, 2026), Nicole Wickenheisser (R, 2027) and Thomas C. Yeager (R, 2027).

 Dover serves as the lead agency operating a joint municipal court that includes Wharton and the neighboring municipalities of Mine Hill Township, Mount Arlington and Victory Gardens.
 Established in 2009, the joint municipal court was forecast to offer annual savings in excess of $250,000 over the 10-year life of the agreement.